×

 Foreign companies may launch project offices to execute projects in India only if they have received a contract to do so from an Indian company and if:

-• The project is directly funded by an inward remittance from abroad
+• The project is directly funded by an inward remittance from abroad;

-• The project has been approved by the appropriate authority
+• The project has been approved by the appropriate authority;

-• The Indian company awarding the contract has been granted a loan from a bank or other public financial institution in India
+• The Indian company awarding the contract has been granted a loan from a bank or other public financial institution in India.

 Cases of exception:

 • Approval from the RBI is granted in consultation with the government of India to those entity residents in Pakistan, Bangladesh, Sri Lanka, Iran, Afghanistan, China, Macau, or Hong-Kong who wish to open offices in Jammu & Kashmir, the northeastern states, or the Andaman and Nicobar Islands.
-In all other cases, authorized dealer category-I banks may grant approval.
+In all other cases, authorized dealer category-I banks may grant approval; and

 • If a contract settled by a project office has been awarded by the Ministry of Defense, then its proposals relating to the defense sector will require no other approval from the government of India.